Sanity, Purpose and the 70-Hour Work-week

 All this made Susheela despise food.
 The thought of food made her nauseous.
 Any talk of food fell like molten lead in her ears.
 To add to her agony, she didn’t believe she could discuss her problem with anyone else.
 Not even her father!
 If a man who played both mother and father to her from a young age could not sense how she felt, what could she expect from others?

-There is one person, however, who should understand her perfectly.
+There was one person, however, who would understand her perfectly.
 He had boarded a ship.
 He would be home soon.
 The two of them could go somewhere remote where no one would talk about food and cooking!

 That one person was Mr. Balasundaram, B.A., B.E.
 He was from a small town called Therinjkkadu near Thenkasi.
 After receiving his engineering degree in Chennai, he went abroad for higher studies.
 He had completed his studies creditably, and was returning home.
 He had been engaged to Susheela for a while.
 Gomathi Nathappar had said that they could get married after they both finished their studies.